'No point going to school if our world is dying'

 Climate change: Belgium students skip school to demand action

-Thousands of students have skipped school in Belgium to join a march greater demanding action on climate change.
+Thousands of students skipped school in Belgium to join a march demanding action on climate change.

-About 12,5000 young people took part in Thursday's protest in Brussels.
-They have vowed to return to demonstrate every week until world leaders take notice.

 -